Day 01 - Arrival in Kathmandu [1,350m/4,430ft]

 Day 02 - In Kathmandu for exploration and trek preparation [1,350m/4,430ft]

 A free day in Kathmandu to recover from jetlag and get organized before leaving for the trek.
-At morning time, your leader will advise you the time for the briefing.
+In the morning time, your leader will advise you of the time for the briefing.
 The briefing will be conducted at the hotel and will cover all the important aspects of the trek.
 After the briefing, it's completely free time to explore and do any last-minute shopping.
-Later in the evening, there will be an early welcome dinner as we prepare ourself to leave very early morning the next day to catch our flight from Ramechap.
+Later in the evening, there will be an early welcome dinner as we prepare ourselves to leave very early morning the next day to catch our flight to Lukla

 Day 03 - Drive to Ramechap, Fly to Lukla and trek to Phakding [2,600m/8,531ft]

-Due to the traffic congestion at Kathmandu airport, all STOL flights operating to Lukla are operated from Ramechap Airport.
-Ramechap is about 130 km far from Kathmandu and takes 4-5 hrs by drive.
-As per your flight time, we will leave from Kathmandu and begin our journey to Everest base camp.
-Flight time from Ramechap to Lukla is about 12 minutes.
-At Lukla we are immediately overcome by the scale of the massive peaks that surround the village but this is only an indication of what is to come.
+Wake up early in the morning for our flight to Lukla.
+Flights to Lukla are scheduled from 6 am and as per your flight time, we will leave Kathmandu and begin our journey to Everest base camp.
+Flight time from Kathmandu to Lukla is about 30 minutes.
+At Lukla, we are immediately overcome by the scale of the massive peaks that surround the village but this is only an indication of what is to come.
 After meeting the crew, we head up the Dudh Koshi Valley on a well-marked trail and then stay overnight in Phakding.
 Overall elevation gain tonight from previous night: 1,250m/4,100ft

 Day 04 - Trek to Namche Bazar [3,450m/11,319ft]